IBM/gdsc-sdk/python/docs/GuardiumConnectorApi.md

 # **guardium_connector_get_sync_dms**
 > Guardiumconnectorv3GetSyncDMsResponse guardium_connector_get_sync_dms(central_manager_id)

 Summary: Get sync DMs Description: Return the list of tasks from a central manager.
+(This API is called from GDP only)

 ### Example